Managing Log Archives

 The date/time used in the name is taken at the point the archive is created (when logging stops).

 The archive file is a standard ZIP file, so any software (such as Windows Explorer) that can read ZIP files can be used to read its contents.
 Inside the archive you will find the following files.
-Each file is a text file, viewable from several programs, such as Notepad.
+Most files are text files, viewable from several programs, such as Notepad.

-The log modules use the Linux line termination sequence (LF).
+The text files use the Linux line termination sequence (LF).
 This may not be compatible with all Windows-based text file viewers.

 The specific entries inside each log file are intended to be examined by a software engineer who is familiar with the software that generated the message.